- Boat Trips

 ” breathtaking encounters with dolphins all around us”

 Jackie Morris, Leading Book Writer & Illustrator

-The decision was based on the experience of the company founder John from his academic studies and years of experience at sea fishing the offshore waters and with help from his colleagues Graham Dove, Sion Rees and David Chant.
-It was not based on regular sightings but was calculated on ocean current up welling, currents and a proper maritime gut feeling.
+The decision was based on the experience of the company founder John from his academic studies and years of experience at sea fishing the offshore waters and with help from his colleagues Graham Dove, Siôn Rees and David Chant.
+It was not based on regular sightings but was calculated on ocean current upwelling, currents and a proper maritime gut feeling.

 Everyone, including the “tree huggers” thought we were mad.
 It took us a year to establish regular sightings.
 The rest is history!
-All the other companies now profess to be experts and then the “huggers” claim that sightings are a new phenomena for their protection … sorry, but like Pluto they were there all along and just needed a bit of understanding and effort!
+All the other companies now profess to be experts and then the “huggers” claimed that sightings were a new phenomenon, for their protection … sorry, but like Pluto they were there all along and just needed a bit of understanding and effort!
 We have built up extensive records correlating sightings to location, tide, weather etc. We have only made these available to a few proper scientific groups.
 We also fund UK universities in key research including studying any harm we may be causing.
 It’s an old mariners belief that what you take from the sea you have to give back to the sea!

 If you mention to anyone that you are going Whale and Dolphin Watching they think you are jetting off to the world’s exotic places.
-Well they are wrong as Pembrokeshire’s coastal and offshore waters are home, seasonal grounds and migration passages for these enigmatic mammals and it is not unusual to have sightings of several hundred at a time.
+Well they are wrong, as Pembrokeshire’s coastal and offshore waters are home, seasonal grounds and migration passages for these enigmatic mammals and it is not unusual to have sightings of several hundred at a time.

 The nutrient rich waters flowing in from the Atlantic provide for a prolific ecosystem noted as a Site Of Special Scientific Interest.
 The area then affords its own natural protection – the complex sea bed, the tides and Atlantic exposure protects the area from too much human commercial pressure and daily interference.